Why do I only have a Balanced power plan?

 About Power Modes

-These modes only change processor performance settings, thus can be considered ‘light’ power plans.
-Settings such as display time-out are static across all modes of the Balanced power plan.
+These modes only change select power performance settings, thus can be considered light Power Plans.
+Settings such as display timeout are static across all Power Modes.
+This allows for tuning of the power performance balance without changing other system characteristics.

 A Performance Mode Slider on the battery icon in the system tray provides access to these modes, as does the Power Settings of Windows.